 - White evokes purity, truthfulness, being contemporary and refined.

 - Gray evokes somberness, authority, practicality and a corporate mentality.

 - Black evokes seriousness, distinctiveness, boldness and being classic.

-Your logo designer or branding agency can help you select a color scheme and variation that’s right for you based upon your brand’s positioning and market.
-Remember however, that just as much as trends in design come and go, color and the use of color is always changing.
-If all of your competitors use muted colors, traditional messages or a specific style of logo, it doesn’t mean it has to be for you.
-By branching out into new markets, reaching new customer segments and playing with the use of color and meaning, you may just create something amazing.
+So your logo designer or branding agency can help you select a color scheme and variation that’s right for you based upon your brand’s positioning and market.
+Because just as much as trends in design come and go, color and the use of color is always changing.
+Therefore, if all of your competitors use muted colors, traditional messages or a specific style of logo, it doesn’t mean it has to be for you.
+Finally, by branching out into new markets, reaching new customer segments and playing with the use of color and meaning, you may just create something amazing.